2.3 Exponents

 When a product of variables and/or real numbers is in parentheses and raised to a power, then all the factors are raised to that power.
 This rule, like the others, becomes apparent by going back to the definition of an exponent and making use the commutative property of multiplication.

-The shortcut here, of course, is that the power could have been applied to each part of the product.
+The shortcut here, of course, is that the power could have been applied to each part of the product: \((a\cdot b)^n=a^n\cdot b^n\).
+This is how we deal with the power of a product.

 Simplify \((5xy)^3\).